31 Minutos

-In its first period, the series had three seasons, from 2003 to 2005, in addition to a participation for the 2003 Chilean Telethon and a Christmas special that same year.
-On March 27, 2008, the series was taken to the cinema under the title of 31 minutos, la película.
+During its initial run, the series aired three seasons between 2003 and 2005, along with a special appearance in the 2003 Chilean telethon and a Christmas special that same year.
+On March 27, 2008, a feature film adaptation titled 31 minutos, la película ("31 Minutos: the movie") was released.

-After the third season and for the next nine years the series had no new episodes.
-In 2012, the production company Aplaplac confirmed that the series would return to television with a fourth season, which was released on October 4, 2014 through TVN, and its last original episode was broadcast on the night of December 27, 2014.
+After the third season, the series went on a nine-year hiatus with no new episodes produced.
+In 2012, Aplaplac announced that the show would return with a fourth season, which premiered on October 4, 2014, on TVN.
+The final original episode aired on December 27, 2014.